DaniLascu/Minesweeper-Console/README.md

 struct cell bomb_grid[ROWS][COLUMNS];
 ```
 Every time the **Game** is **STARTED**, the program must generate the **Mine Board**.
 As it is shown at first, every cell is closed, unflagged, and has 0 mines.
 The flaged and open attributes are used when displaying the grid.
-Then this function randomly generates and places mines, depending on the difficulty that was selected.
+Then this function randomly generates and places mines.
+The number of mines depends on the difficulty that was selected.
 The function also checks that a mine is not already present in the cell it wants to place the new mine in.
 ```C
 #define MINES_EASY 8